Nartanasala (1963 film): Legacy

 Nartanasala's success inspired filmmakers to explore the theme of a protagonist with a dark past living with a different identity in a place alien to him.
 The film's success also earned recognition to Padmini Priyadarshini (who played Urvashi in the film) as a dancer in South Indian cinema.
 In May 2012, Radhika Rajamani of Rediff.com mentioned Nartanasala for the letter N in her list, "The A to Z of Telugu Cinema".
 In November 2012, The Times of India listed Nartanasala along with other unrelated films such as Missamma (1955), Mayabazar (1957), Gundamma Katha (1962), and Bommarillu (2006) in the list "Telugu classics to watch along with family this Deepavali".
 The commentator for The Times praised the songs, the overall treatment and Ranga Rao's portrayal of Kichaka.
 For the April 2013 centennial of Indian cinema, News18 included Nartanasala in its list of "The 100 greatest Indian films of all time".
 In the Telugu film Bhale Manchi Roju (2015), the old theatre from where the villain (played by P. Sai Kumar) operates is named Nartanasala after this film.

 Cancelled remake

 Rama Rao's son and actor Nandamuri Balakrishna announced Nartanasala's remake in 2004.
 Apart from directing the remake, Balakrishna played a dual role in the remake—those of Arjuna and Kichaka.
 Soundarya was signed to play Draupadi with Srihari, Sarath Babu, Uday Kiran and Asin cast in supporting roles.
 The remake's principal photography commenced on 1 March 2004.
 The remake was shelved later due to the death of Soundarya in an accident.
 In an interview with The Times of India in August 2014, Balakrishna said that he could not imagine anyone other than Soundarya for the character and after her death, he called off the film with no intention to revive it.
+The footage that was shot for the film was released as a 17 minute short film directly on the OTT platform Shreyas ET on 24 October 2020.